 See all problems of the 2013 Ford F-150.

-The car is a 2011 Ford F-150.
-The VIN of the problem F-150 is 1FTFW1ET1B_.
 There is a popping and jolting mechanical feel from the steering wheel and front end of the truck.
 It feels like the front end or steering shaft is literally about to come apart.
 The problem happens at normal speeds at any speed on straight roads that are paved normally without defect.
 The problem seems to be worse the higher the temperature is outside.
 It began at around 3k miles and has steadily grown worse unless the temperature is below 80 degrees.
 The steering begins to feel loose and unsteady at any speed.
 At its worst you can hear the popping from the steering column.
 The longer the vehicle operates the more pronounced the sensation coming through the steering wheel.
 I feel at any moment that the steering may just completely fail.
-This problem occurred on Tue., May.
-1, 2012.

 See all problems of the 2011 Ford F-150.

-The car was a 2011 Ford F-150.
 My f150 has been making popping feelings and noises that are resonating up through the steering column into the steering wheel.
 This is not only very annoyning, but it makes everyone that is having this same issue with their 2011 f150's wonder if it is a safety hazard.
 This could potentially become an accident waiting to happen.
 I have been to the Ford dealer and they replaced the steering column and this did not fix the issue.
 Ford has not been responsive to this issue.
-This steering column issue occurred Apr.
-11, 2012.

-The vehicle is a 1997 Ford F-150.
 I was driving home from town when all the ball bearings fell out of the steering column and the steering wheel became loose and the truck began to sway from right to left, it was controllable at the low speed I was going but thank god I wasn't on an interstate or highway at a higher speed I could have run off the road or worse had a head on collision ! the truck has not left my property since but I still have to keep full coverage insurance and tagged for insurance purposes and a lien from my bank on it,I have also replaced the starter on it eight (8) times the parts are very cheap but it has an airbag and my local Ford dealer gave me an estimate of 200.
 00 two hundred dollars to replace two six and seven dollar bearings.
 When the incident happened I had no idea what happened since the ball bearings are very tiny and are hard to see and it took a long time to figure out what happened my truck just sits there all this time because im afraid of someone getting hurt seriously or killed because im afraid of losing control on the steering.
 I have been driving since I was sixteen and was a big truck driver from 1979 to 1996 till I became ill but I would never drive a vehicle with steering problems, thank you.
-This issue happened on Tuesday, Mar.
-9, 2010.

 See all problems of the 1997 Ford F-150.

-The VIN of the problem F-150 is 1FTRF14V18_.
-Consumer owns a 2008 Ford F-150.
+The contact owns a 2008 Ford F-150.
 The contact stated that the steering column would not raise up or down.
 The steering column was replaced, but the tilt feature on the steering wheel still would not work.
 The dealer was unable to receive the parts for the remedy and stated that there were no recalls.
 The failure and current mileages were 4,000.
 Updated 02-19-08 updated 02/19/08.
-The failure date was Dec.
-4, 2007.

-The vehicle involved was a 2007 Ford F-150.
-The vehicle identification number (VIN) of this Ford F-150 is 1FTPW12V17_.
 I have a 2007 Ford f150.
 On my key ring, I also have a gm key.
 On three occasions, when I have inserted my f150 key, the gm key has wedged itself between the steering wheel and the steering column.
 The f150 still starts and I can put it in gear and move it.
 However, the engine unexpectedly turns itself off and the steering wheel locks.
 After stopping the vehicle, I've realized that the gm key was lodged in between the steering wheel and steering column.
 This has happened in my driveway three times at speeds less than 3 mph.
 It has happened both while going forward and in reverse.
-It was Wednesday, October 31, 2007 when this steering column issue occurred.

-The car was a 2005 Ford f150.
 2005 Ford f150 super cab experiencing problems getting out of a u-turn. ** answer required***.
 The wheel should go back to dead center after have completed a turn.
 Also, when driving at highway speeds the truck wandered both to the right and left.
 The vehicle was taken to the dealer who explained that the problem was normal.
-This steering column problem happened on Monday, February 7, 2005.

 See all problems of the 2005 Ford F-150.

-The car involved is a 2004 Ford f150.
 While driving between 55 to 75 mph steering column vibrated back and forth.
 Dealership inspected vehicle four times, but problem recurred.
-This steering column problem happened on Aug.
-23, 2004.

 See all problems of the 2004 Ford F-150.